 Chances are your current workflow involves both analog and digital tools that may include notebooks, to-do apps, note-taking apps, cloud storage solutions, and even your bottomless inbox.
 Using several tools to manage your workflow creates a severely fragmented workflow.

 Those problems compound with each new variable.
-You complete fewer tasks and move more items to the backlog.
+You complete fewer tasks from your task lists and move more items to the backlog.
 The next day, you add new tasks and the list grows instead of getting shorter.
 As Nietzsche wrote, “if you gaze for long into an abyss, the abyss gazes back.”

 This vicious cycle is a common problem for many to-do users—we create meaningless lists full of ambiguous tasks that rarely see closure.
 GTD won’t work for you unless you learn how to drop that “to-do mentality” and get intentional about your work and personal life.